• Latest

 They also found that the amount of time people spent together was more important than the quality of their interactions.

 The researchers analyzed data from two studies.
 The first study looked at the relationship between marital duration and loneliness.
-The second study looked at how marital quality and duration related to loneliness.
+The second study looked at how marital quality and duration are related to loneliness.

 Both studies showed that married people who spent more time together felt less lonely.
 However, when the researchers looked at how marital quality and duration related to loneliness, they found that marital quality was more important than duration.